-Culmination $\gamma$ , the maximum angle of sunrays to the local Earth's SN surface

-In Fig. 53 (left) the solar capacity of $1m^2$ (677W) is distributed that way over the larger surface SN (South-North).
-That 1 m capacity, divided by hypotenuse surface SN, equals $sin(\gamma) = cos(\lambda)$ .
-So, $1m^2$ Earth's surface in P (maximally turned to the Sun at solar noon) receives $cos(\lambda) \ge cos(\lambda)$ .
+Culmination γ , the maximum angle of sunrays to the local Earth's SN surface In Fig. 34 (left) the solar capacity of 1m2 (677W) is distributed that way over the larger surface SN (South-North).
+That 1 m2 capacity, divided by hypotenuse surface SN, equals $\sin(\gamma) = \cos(\lambda)$.
+So, 1m2 Earth's surface in P (maximally turned to the Sun at solar noon) receives $\cos(\lambda)$ x 677W.

-Fig. 53 The maximally received solar capacity at latitude $\lambda$ ; daily fluctuations with the hour angle $\eta$ .
+Fig. 34 The maximally received solar capacity at latitude λ ; daily fluctuations with the hour angle η .

-Hour angle $\eta$ reducing solar capacity turning away from noon
+Hour angle η reducing solar capacity turning away from noon

 However, by rotation of the Earth noon-point P travels around our latitude in 24 hours.
-At any other point of the cross-section the maximum capacity $cos(\lambda) \times 677W$ at noon is reduced again by turning away from the sun (see Fig. 53 right).
-At solar midnight our location is turned away as much as possible from the sun (hour angle $\eta = 0^{\circ}$ ).
-At noon our location is exposed to the sun as much as possible (hour angle $\eta = 180^{\circ}$ ).
+At any other point of the cross-section the maximum capacity $\cos(\lambda)$ x 677W at noon is reduced again by turning away from the sun (see Fig. 34 right).
+At solar midnight our location is turned away as much as possible from the sun (hour angle $\eta=0^{\circ}$).
+At noon our location is exposed to the sun as much as possible (hour angle $\eta=180^{\circ}$).
 So, at 6 o'clock solar time the hour angle is 90°, at 18 o'clock 270°.
-Between these hours the maximum capacity $cos(\lambda) \times 677W$ at noon is reduced again by $cos(\eta-180)$ according to the hour of the day.
+Between these hours the maximum capacity $\cos(\lambda)$ x 677W at noon is reduced again by $\cos(\eta-180)$ according to the hour of the day.

-The average solar capacity given latitude $\lambda$ .
+The average solar capacity given latitude λ

 The University of Technology in Delft is positioned around 52° latitude, a global parallel crossing the building for Electrotechnical and Civil Engineering on its campus.
 The cosine of 52° is 0.616.
 So, there the year average solar capacity at noon is 417 W per square meter earth surface.
 Averaged again per 24 hours it is $417/\pi = 133$ W (not concerning Dutch weather conditions).
-This value is reached only as daily average on March 21st or September 23rd.
+This value is reached only as daily average on March 21^{st} or September 23^{rd} .
 At other dates it varies symmetrically around that average.